MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Labs/M05_Lab2_Create and post a journal.md

+---
+lab:
+    title: 'Lab 2: Create and post a journal'
+    module: 'Module 5: Describe general ledgers and cash and bank management'
+---

-Module 5: Describe general ledgers and cash and bank management lab 1
+# Module 5: Describe general ledgers and cash and bank management

-# Lab: Create and view a journal
+## Lab 2: Create and post a journal

+## Objectives

 In this lab you will create, post, and view a journal in Dynamics 365 Finance.
 The purpose of a journal entry is to record a business transaction in an accounting book.
 You record journal entries in the ledger.
 You then use the ledger to create financial statements for the business.

+## Lab Setup

+- **Estimated Time**: 10 minutes

+## Tasks
 Open Dynamics 365 Finance.
 Change the company to **USMF** if you’re not already in this legal entity.

 1. Go to **General ledger \> Journal entries \> General journals.**